 The participants were also asked to each wear a cardiac Holter monitor as they were watching a hockey game.

 The researchers assessed the participants’ heart rate at baseline, in a calm, resting position.
-They also evaluated the intensity of the physical stress response using the guidelines from the United States Department of Health and Human Services.
+They also evaluated the intensity of the physical stress response using the

 On average, the study found a 75 percent increase in the participants’ heart rate when they were watching the game on television, and a 110 percent increase when they watched it in person.